nashville-software-school/aws-deployment-instructions/README.md

 [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install-advanced.html).
 Note
 that the CLI requires Python 2.7, 3.4 or later.
 Since Python 2 has reached its [end of life](https://www.python.org/doc/sunset-python-2/), you should be working in Python 3.

+### Deploying Your React Application with AWS Elastic Beanstalk

 ### AWS Elastic Beanstalk Tutorial
 Before working to deploy your application, it is worth completing a [tutorial](https://dev.to/johanrin/i-deployed-a-server-side-react-app-with-aws-elastic-beanstalk-here-s-what-i-learned-217i) to orient yourself